Episode Transcript

 floated the idea of letting GaryRidgway out because he's old and

 they didn't want him to get.
-Sick.
+No sick, no, no, no no no no.

+Gary Ridgway stays.
 That man is real bad.
-Yeah God, what the fuck?

-COVID.
+Yeah God, what the fuck COVID.
 How are they going to let Gary

-Ridgway out And then forced us to be in our houses?
+Ridgway out and then forced us to be in our houses?

 God Covad was horrible.
 Yeah, you know, so that was the

-Dick.
-Burt Ward own the dog rescue.
+Dick Burt Ward owned the dog rescue.

 It's in Norco, CA, not far from where he grew up.